GlobaLeaks is a free and open source whistleblowing software that enables the creation of secure whistleblowing projects.

 Anyhow it’s worth mentioning that the new GlobaLeaks data encryption schema, would also prevent who’s managing the server running the software, from accessing the reports.

-It is not in our scope to collect any sensitive information from you or others.
+No. It is not in our scope to collect any sensitive information from you or others.
 We are software developers.
 Please carefully look for the right organizations to who blow the whistle to, considering the risks and the effectiveness of action.

 GlobaLeaks does not record IP address, information about the browser, the computer, or operating system of its users.
 Furthermore, the application does not embed any third-party content or deliver persistent cookies to your browser.